rey/reyhan.org/_posts/2013-05-09-thoughts-on-what-i-do.md

 When I reopened my laptop, the gentleman (who I'll call Joe) struck up a conversation.
 He told me that a few months ago he bought a MacBook after many, many years of using Windows.

-I asked him why he decided to switch to a Mac after many years of using Windows and he told me that his son and daughter-in-law both use Macs he found them more _user friendly_.
+I asked him why he decided to switch to a Mac after years of using Windows and he told me that his son and daughter-in-law both use Macs and after having a go found them to be more _user friendly_.
 That said, he went on to explain that he was still getting used to the OS X operating system.

 What was remarkable about talking to Joe was his appreciation of good user interface.
-He was genuinely excited by OS X and there were times where he dropped to a guilty whisper as he told me something he found particularly exciting, as if you shouldn't feel such _delight_ in a user experience.
+He was genuinely excited by OS X and there were times where he dropped to a guilty whisper as he told me something he found particularly brilliant, as if you shouldn't feel such _delight_ in a user experience.

 My motivation for doing what I do is the opportunity to craft experiences that delight.
 A delightful user inteface should not be an exception but the norm.